dheerajy1/data-sql-journey/src/7MicrosoftPowerBIDatAnalyst.md

 ## 5\.
 Optimize DirectQuery models with table level storage

+DirectQuery - connecting directly to data in its source repository, queries might time out, only the schema is loaded.

+### i.
+Implications of using DirectQuery

+as data changes frequently and near real-time reporting

+large data without the need to pre-aggregate

+data sovereignty restrictions to comply with legal requirements.

+multidimensional data source that contains measures such as SAP Business Warehouse (BW)

+### ii.
+Behavior of DirectQuery connections

+### iii.
+Limitations of DirectQuery connections

+Performance - depends on the performance of the underlying data source.

+Security

+Data transformation - data that is sourced from DirectQuery has limitations

+Modeling - modeling capabilities aren't available, or are limited

+### iv.
+Optimize performance

+examine the queries - sent to the underlying source

+#### a.
+Optimize data in Power BI Desktop

+reduce the number of visuals on report page; reduce the number of fields in visual; remove unnecessary columns and rows.

+#### b.
+Optimize the underlying data source (connected database)

+Avoid the use of complex calculated columns because the calculation expression will be embedded into the source queries.

+It is more efficient to push the expression back to the source because it avoids the push down.
+You could also consider adding surrogate key columns to dimension-type tables.

+### v.
+Customize the Query reduction options

+Power BI Desktop gives you the option to send fewer queries and to disable certain interactions that will result in a poor experience if the resulting queries take a long time to run.

+Applying these options prevents queries from continuously hitting the data source, which should improve performance.

 ## 6\.
 Create and manage aggregations

+aggregation - reduces the table sizes in the semantic model - improve the query performance; data is cached - smaller cache; speed up the refresh process.

 ## 7\.
 Check your knowledge

+What benefit do you get from analyzing the metadata?

+The benefit of analyzing the metadata is that you can clearly identify data inconsistences with your semantic model.

+What can be achieved by removing unnecessary rows and columns?

+Deleting unnecessary rows and columns will reduce a semantic model size and it's good practice to load only necessary data into your semantic model.

+Which of the following statements about relationships in Power BI Desktop is true?

+A working relationship can be created as long as there is at least one common column between them.

 ## 8\.
 Summary

+optimize performance and reduce the size of the model.

+You started the optimization process by using Performance analyzer and other tools to review the performance of measures, relationships, and visuals, and then made improvements based on the analysis results.

+Next, you used variables to write less complex and more efficient calculations.
+You then took a closer look at the column distribution and reduced the cardinality of your relationships.

+At that stage, the semantic model was more optimized.

+You considered how the situation would be different if your organization used a DirectQuery model, and then you identified how to optimize performance from Power BI Desktop and the source database.

+Finally, you used aggregations to significantly reduce the size of the semantic model.

 ## **Learning objectives**